-- No formal agreements of mechanisms for regional collaboration for climate change adaptation although the need is getting stronger.
+- No formal agreements on mechanisms for regional collaboration for climate change adaptation, although the need is getting stronger.

 - Differences in national priorities and geopolitical interests in the region.

-- Climate change needs to be addressed as a regional issue while national adaptation planning (NAP) are still in a transitionary stage
+- Climate change needs to be addressed as a regional issue while national adaptation planning (NAP) is still in a transitionary stage.

 Some positive developments in Asia’s transboundary cooperation

-Despite the challenges, there are positive developments that are going on that foster transboundary cooperation in Asia.
+Despite the challenges, positive results are going on that foster transboundary collaboration in Asia.

 For instance, a bilateral agreement on water resources problems exists between India, Bangladesh, Bhutan, China, Pakistan, and Nepal.
 Also, the need for coordinated risk management between China, Nepal, and India has been recognized.

-Regional organisations like the International Center for Integrated Mountain Development (ICIMOD) have identified six transboundary landscapes that border the Himalayan ranges stretching as far as the northern border of Afghanistan, Pakistan India, Nepal, to Bhutan and Bangladesh.
+Regional organizations like the International Center for Integrated Mountain Development (ICIMOD) have identified six transboundary landscapes that border the Himalayan ranges stretching as far as the northern border of Afghanistan, Pakistan, India, Nepal, Bhutan and Bangladesh.
 This program aims at enhancing the socio-ecological resilience to environmental change that encompasses these regions.

 What are the gaps that need to be addressed?

-- The changing topology of extreme events that are increasingly happening across borders and disasters especially with happening upstream and downstream directions, has to be addressed.
+- The changing topology of extreme events that are increasingly happening across borders and disasters, especially in upstream and downstream directions, must be addressed.

-- Long-term issues with resources that are ‘shifting’ or becoming unstable like water, agriculture, and biodiversity.
-A transfer of technologies and innovations to improve with managing resources like water and climate-resistant is an option.
+- Long-term issues with resources that are ‘shifting’ or unstable, like water, agriculture, and biodiversity.
+A transfer of technologies and innovations to improve managing resources like water and climate-resistant is an option.

 - A regional conflict mechanism to avoid possible conflicts over land and resources when it happens.